yoasif/yoasif.github.io/_posts/2025-05-07-firefox-forever.markdown

 Clearly, we are failing AI.
 We need to work harder for it, let it index more of our knowledge and one day... it'll fix the climate crisis.

-Ignore the next two paragraphs if you don't care about US politics.
+Skip the next two paragraphs if you don't care about US politics.

 Unfortunately, it's gonna get worse.
 Republicans are set to cut [healthcare for the poorest Americans](https://archive.ph/LuwYh), and are likely going to call it a victory over waste, fraud and abuse.
 That won't be anywhere near the truth - instead, the non-partisan [Congressional Budget Office](https://en.wikipedia.org/wiki/Congressional_Budget_Office) found that [between 2.3 million to 8.6 million Americans](https://www.usatoday.com/story/money/2025/05/07/cbo-millions-americans-lose-medicaid-coverage/83495422007/) would lose Medicaid coverage under the Republican proposals.